Highpoint2000/webserver-scanner/README.md

 - Hide the control buttons when autoscan mode is active (blinking information!)
 - Activating the scanner control function is done by holding down the auto scan buttons
 - blacklist.txt and whitlist.txt are now loaded from the plugin path
+- Server plugins are activated/deactivated via the web server GUI

 ## Installation notes: